 While a virtual private network (VPN) increases your privacy and security, it can also give you a false sense of security.
 Even with a VPN connection, you’re still susceptible to dangers like malware and hackers, as a VPN doesn’t stop you from visiting malicious websites.

 By bundling a VPN with other security features — like antivirus protection, ad blocking, and identity theft coverage — you can safeguard your privacy and your digital data.
+Some premium VPN providers like Surfshark include malware protection, ad-blocking technology, and other safe browsing features.

-2. Some streaming services block VPNs
+2. Some streaming services block VPN IP addresses

 If your main goal is to unblock Netflix or another streaming service, take a peek at our guide to the best VPN apps for streaming to see which ones let you watch your favorite shows.